Ch4m4/vite-fsd/readme.md

 The command line interface (CLI) for creating and maintain front-end projects.

 ## Stack
-A modern approach to creating a frontend application:
+A modern approach for creating most frontend applications:
 - [Vite] - the fast and easy bundler.
 - [Feature-Sliced Design] - the powerful architecture for frontend projects.
 - [Vitest] - a vite powered testing framework.